Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

 ### Common Preparation

-1. Prepare new ssh keys for the root account in advance.
+1. Prepare new SSH keys for the root account in advance.
 The same key information will be added to both k8s-image and ceph-image.

-   Either replace the root public and private ssh keys with your own previously generated keys or generate a new pair using the `ncn-image-modification.sh` script described below.
+   Either replace the root public and private SSH keys with your own previously generated keys or generate a new pair using the `ncn-image-modification.sh` script described below.

 1. Change to a working directory with enough space to hold the images once they have been expanded.